timescale/docs/timescaledb/tutorials/time-series-forecast.md

 day on the previous Monday.

 ### Takeaways from analysis
-We looked at different ways you can build statistical models to analyze time-series data and how you can leverage the full power of the PostgreSQL ecosystem with TimescaleDB.
-In this tutorial we looked at integrating TimescaleDB with R, Apache MADlib, and Python.
+This tutorial looked at different ways you can build statistical models to analyze time-series data and how you can leverage the full power of the PostgreSQL ecosystem with TimescaleDB.
+This tutorial also looked at integrating TimescaleDB with R, Apache MADlib, and Python.
 You can simply choose the option you are most familiar with from a vast number of choices that TimescaleDB inherits from PostgreSQL.
 ARIMA and Holt-Winters are just a couple from a wide variety of statistical models and machine learning algorithms that you can use to analyze and make predictions on time-series data in your TimescaleDB database.

 [hello_timescale]: /tutorials/nyc-taxi-cab/
 [install]: /install/latest/